papalozarou/linux-setup/README.md

 ### N.B.

-Script `03-change-username.sh` kills all processes and requires logging in with a temporary user which is set up as part of the script.
+Script `change-username.sh` kills all processes and requires logging in with a temporary user which is set up as part of the script.

 The scripts are not particularly robust in terms of error handling.
 Soz like.